gavinmdouglas/gavinmdouglas.github.io/pages/publications.md

         	<br/><br/><br/><br/>

 			Douglas and Shapiro.
 2024.
-Pseudogenes act as a neutral reference for detecting selection in prokaryotic pangenomes. <i>bioRxiv</i>.<br/>
+Pseudogenes act as a neutral reference for detecting selection in prokaryotic pangenomes. <i>Nature Ecology and Evolution</i>.<br/>
 			<a href="https://www.nature.com/articles/s41559-023-02268-6">Paper</a>.
         </div>